Revisiting the Basics: Understanding Medical Coding - Importance and Career Opportunities

 The ICD was initially designed as a health care classification system, providing a method of diagnostic codes for classifying diseases, including nuanced classifications of a wide variety of signs, symptoms, abnormal findings, complaints, social circumstances, and external causes of injury or illness.

 The ICD is a classification system developed collaboratively between the World Health Organization (WHO) and ten international centers so that the medical terms reported by physicians, medical examiners, and coroners on death certificates can group them for statistical purposes.
-In the United States, the National Center for Health Statistics, which is a part of the Centers for Medicare and Medicaid Services, manages any amendments to the ICD codes alongside the WHO.

 CPT Codes